grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 And that is it.
 Using these three steps you can create a Flux-based Grafana Alert that will trigger on either of two thresholds from a single datasource.
 But what if you need to trigger an alert based on **multiple conditions and from multiple time-series**?
 In example two we will cover this very scenario.

+{{< /tutorials/step >}}
-## Example 2: How to Create a Grafana Alert from Two Queries and Two Conditions
+{{< tutorials/step title="Example 2: How to Create a Grafana Alert from Two Queries and Two Conditions" >}}

 Let's mix things up a bit for example 2 and leave our imaginary manufacturing plant.

-Imagine you're an assistant to the great Dr. Emmett Brown from Back to the Future, and Doc has tasked you with the following: "I want an alert sent to me every time both conditions for time travel are met: when the velocity of a vehicle reaches 88 mph and an object generates 1.21 jigowatts of electricity.
+**Scenario:** Imagine you're an assistant to the great Dr. Emmett Brown from Back to the Future, and Doc has tasked you with the following challenge:

+**Challenge:** "I want an alert sent to me every time both conditions for time travel are met: when the velocity of a vehicle reaches 88 miles per hour and an object generates 1.21 jigowatts of electricity."

-Let's assume we tracking this data.
-Let's also assume that each of the above data sources come from different buckets.
+Let's assume we are tracking this data.
+Let's also assume that each of the above data sources comes from different buckets.
 How do we alert on this?
 How do we use Grafana and Flux to alert on two distinct conditions originating from two distinct data sources?

 Like we did in example 1, let's first mock up our queries.
 Our query for our vehicle data is very similar to our last query.
 We use a `from()`, `range()`, and a sequence of `filter()` functions.
 We then use `AggregateWindow()` and `yield()` to narrow our data even more.
 In this case, the result is a time series tracking the velocity of our 1983 DeLorean: